Competitive Program

 Team Selection (Tryouts)

 Each competitive team usually has two tryout dates (may vary depending on registration).
 If a large number register, three tryouts may be held.
 If fewer, multiple teams might try out together.
+All Players wishing to play on a competitive team must attend tryouts.

 Players wishing to "play up" an age group must consult with the VP Competitive prior to the first tryout.